Medically reviewed by Drugs.com. Last updated on Nov 12, 2022.

 - Preeclampsia — a condition that causes high blood pressure and protein in the urine — before 20 weeks of pregnancy

 - Ovarian cysts

-During a molar pregnancy, the placental tissue develops abnormally, and can appear as a mass of cysts.
+During a molar pregnancy, the placenta doesn't form typically.
+It can look like a mass of cysts.
 The fetus either doesn't form or doesn't form regularly and can't survive.